atk4/data/docs/joins.rst

 .. php:method:: hasOne

-    same as :php:meth:`Model::hasOne` but relation ID field will be associated with foreign table.
+    same as :php:meth:`Model::hasOne` but reference ID field will be associated with foreign table.

 .. php:method:: hasMany

-    same as :php:meth:`Model::hasMany` but condition for related model will be based on foreign table field and :php:attr:`Relation::their_field` will be set to $foreign_table.'_id'.
+    same as :php:meth:`Model::hasMany` but condition for related model will be based on foreign table field and :php:attr:`Reference::their_field` will be set to $foreign_table.'_id'.

 .. php:method:: containsOne